Ben Currie

-Ben Currie (born 15 July 1994) is an English professional rugby league footballer who plays as a or for the Warrington Wolves in the Super League.
+Ben Currie (born 15 July 1994) is a professional rugby league footballer who plays as a for the Warrington Wolves in the Super League.
 He has played for the England Knights, Ireland and England at international level.

 Currie has spent time on loan from Warrington at the Swinton Lions in the Championship.

 Background

 Currie was born in Lowton, Greater Manchester, England.